ashishgir/Auto-Car-Data-Mining/README.md

 Can possibly be achieved by using dnsmasq and may help improve image reliability for person using the car.

 # DM-Car has 3 PCB as below:
-• Robot HATS: Connecting Raspberry Pi into controllers
+• Robot HATS: Connecting Raspberry Pi into controllers <br>
-• PCA 9685 PWM Driver: controlling 1 servos for front steering wheel and 2 servos for pan and tilt of a camera
+• PCA 9685 PWM Driver: controlling 1 servos for front steering wheel and 2 servos for pan and tilt of a camera <br>
-• TB6612 Motor Driver: controlling 2 servos for back wheels
+• TB6612 Motor Driver: controlling 2 servos for back wheels <br>